 Qualifications in Scotland

 There are lots of types of qualifications to choose from, these are structured by the Scottish Credit and Qualifications Framework (SCQF scale).
-Their interactive framework explains the different types of qualification that are available.
+Their interactive framework explains the different types of qualifications that are available.

 It is worth considering what transferrable skills could be learnt when choosing your preferred study route.
 Remember, it’s quite usual for people to choose to specialise in building conservation and specific niche areas after their initial studies.